arista-netdevops-community/avd-all-in-one-container/README.md

 ## WARNINGS AND NEWS

+> **IMPORTANT WARNING**: The `all-in-one` container will be replaced with [AVD container images](https://avd.arista.com/4.5/docs/containers/overview.html) in the near future.
+The new container images are already available for testing as a preview.
+That means they are functional, but frequent bugfixes and breaking changes are expected until the release.
+> `all-in-one` container image will not be updated without a request.
+If you need a newer release of `all-in-one` and AVD container images are not enough to support the task, please contact your SE.

 ### AVD All-in-one Container Moves to GHCR

 > New versions of AVD all-in-one container are not available on Docker Hub.
 The last version available on Docker Hub is avd 3.8.2, cvp3.6.0.